SwJOKER/tree_menu/README.md

 For convenience added field in formset to show a child items, it contains links to changing them.

 For testing the application implemented sintetic urls with name 'index{n}' where n from 0 to 19 and attached test db.
+In addition in utils.py can be found @query_debugger which shows count of queries to db in function